JasonBock/PartiallyApplied/docs/Quickstart.md

 ## Using PartiallyApplied

 PartiallyApplied works using the [source generator feature](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) in C# 9.
 The generator looks for calls to a method that starts with the word "Apply", from a class called "Partially".
 In actuality, these members don't exist when you start to use PartiallyApplied.
-Once you start creating PAFs, the generator will build a class called `Partially` with the appropriate `Apply()` methods.
+Once you start creating PFAs, the generator will build a class called `Partially` with the appropriate `Apply()` methods.

 In the next section, let's go through an example to illustrate how this works.